Contact Us

 Intelligence organization

-Intelligence organizations can extract tremendous value from entanglement-based secure networks, creating Quantum Secure Communication (QSC) channels and taking advantage of the multipurpose nature of these networks for distributed quantum sensing and networking quantum computers.
+Intelligence organizations can extract tremendous value from entanglement-based quantum networks, creating Quantum Secure Communication (QSC) channels and taking advantage of the multipurpose nature of these networks for distributed quantum sensing and networking quantum computers.
 Building metro area networks today to safeguard communication at individual locations between locations provides immediate value to the organization and is a vital step toward developing global Quantum Secure Communications.

-Step 2: Deploy a second local area entanglement-based secure network which will secure its location in a distant location.
+Step 2: Deploy a second local area entanglement-based quantum network which will secure its location in a distant location.
 These two distant locations will be connected classically and use post quantum cryptography to offer additional security.
 Post quantum cryptography (PQC) is a purely classical solution offering additional but not provable security.
-As the entanglement-based secure networks scale, PQC and QSC can be used together to provide security in depth.
+As the entanglement-based quantum networks scale, PQC and QSC can be used together to provide security in depth.

 Step 3: Expand to an entanglement-based secure wide area network by using terrestrial and non-terrestrial free space components.
-The metro quantum network scales from a metro area network to a wide area network through the use of laser telescopes and via satellite using quantum secure communications to secure connections between locations.
+The metro area quantum network scales from a metro area network to a wide area network through the use of laser telescopes and via satellite using quantum secure communications to secure connections between locations.

 An additional local area entanglement-based secure network will be implemented overseas and connected to the metro quantum network classically, utilizing PQC to secure the communication.

 This intelligence organization is focused on quantum secure communications, but planning to utilize other entanglement-based secure network use cases.
-As its entanglement-based secure network scales, the organization will explore, test, and use applications of distributed quantum computing and sensing for additional offensive and defensive capabilities.
+As its entanglement-based quantum network scales, the organization will explore, test, and use applications of distributed quantum computing and sensing for additional offensive and defensive capabilities.

 Pictured here is an example of what a quantum-enhanced battlefield might look like.